SnapLogic Overview

 When you purchase Enate Integration Services you'll get:

-Core Snaps.
+• Core Snapsarrow-up-right.
 Snaps are the building blocks of a pipeline, your processes in SnapLogic.
 By default, the Snap Catalog contains a set of Core Snaps available to all users.
 Premium Snaps, custom-made for accessing popular platforms such SAP, Salesforce etc. can also be purchased - speak to your Account Manager if this of interest.
-Check out the Snap Catalog for more information (Core snaps are marked here).
+Check out the Snap Catalogarrow-up-right for more information (Core snaps are marked here).

-Access for 5 people to SnapLogic Academy's Beginner Training Program.
-Please note: This access is available for 6 weeks from the day of your request, so make sure to start using your SnapLogic Academy account as soon as you are given access.
+• Access for 5 people to SnapLogic Academy's Beginner Training Programarrow-up-right.
+Please note: This access is available for four weeks from the day of your request, so make sure to start using your SnapLogic Academy account as soon as you are given access.

 Once you've got access to a Snaplogic account you'll be given access to the Intelligent Integration Platform

 Once logged in, you have three main pages, accessible from the tabs at the top of the screen.
-They are the Designer page, the Manager page and the Dashboard page.
+They are the Designer pagearrow-up-right, the Manager pagearrow-up-right and the Dashboard pagearrow-up-right.

 Designer Page